Exercisable vs. exit-only: which is best for my EMI share scheme?

 Exit-based options are perhaps the simpler of the two.
 Here, employees are granted options that they can exercise upon an exit event, which means a majority change in control via:

-Tip: if an exit is on the cards for you, ensure you have an exit plan in place.
+Tip: if an exit is on the cards for you, ensure you have a solid exit plan in place.

 Exit-based options are popular among small businesses and startups, comprising around 62% of all EMI schemes set up with Vestd in 2021.